 Senior Year: The Final Lap The last year of homeschool, graduation and on to college

 How to Pick a College Match your talents and personality with the perfect college

 Just Added!
 Building a College Résumé With a few organizing techniques and documentation procedures, it becomes much less fraught making a college resume for your homeschool student.

 The International Debate Society No NCFCA club in your town?
 Here's an alternative.

 Raising Great Communicators the Co-Op Way Pat Wesolowski explains how showing and telling before a group can skyrocket your child's communication skills.

 Surf 'N' Homeschool Homeschooling and the ocean combine to make a fulfilling life.

-NEW!
 Classical Education for Christians A classical education provides a timeless introduction to knowledge for your homeschooling student.